patrickballantyne/30DayMapChallenge/README.md

 ## Acknowledgements

 * Thanks to SafeGraph for provision of their data through their COVID-19 Data Consortium.
-* Thanks also to Robin Lovelace and Jakub Nowosad, their book "Geocomputation in R" has proven invaluable for everything 'spatial' in R
+* Thanks also to Robin Lovelace and Jakub Nowosad, their book "Geocomputation in R" has proven invaluable for everything 'spatial' in R. Available [HERE](https://geocompr.robinlovelace.net/index.html)